 Though not ideal, Keeper works with the use of Wine and it functions well enough.
 To load different languages, environmental variables may need to be set; e.g. Exec=env LC_ALL=zh_CN.UTF-8 WINEPREFIX="[location of wine]" wine '[location of file]'.Windows

 The current version should work on everything from XP to Windows 10.
 If you encounter a problem, please see the details in the next post on reporting any issues you find.

 As a final note: just because a new thread is made, and the release is more of a Live/REL version, it doesn't mean that the program is bug free, nor does it mean that I won't be tweaking it any more (I will, and it will be a long term project/hobby).
 If you come across any issues, or you are in doubt over something, feel free to post and either myself of some other helpful community member will try to help overcome it.
 If you find something, and you're certain that it's a bug (i.e. portraits not displaying when they should), feel free to create a ticket for it here

 .
 If the ticket is not a bug, but a misunderstanding, then it will be moderated as such.
 Feature requests can also be made, just set the 'Report Type' option to 'Feature Request'.
 When trying to bring a bug to my attention, please specify what platform you are using (Mac or Windows) and exactly what you are or were trying to do at the time of the bug.

-Obviously, like any program, there are testers.
-If you've tested this to make sure it works in a trial stage, you'll be listed here.
+Obviously, like any program, there are bugs and there are people who voluntarily test and people who report bugs.
+If you've tested this to make sure it works in a beta, you'll be listed here.
+If you're not specifically testing for bugs, but still find one and take the time to come here and report it, you'll be listed.
 If you're not listed here (I may have simply forgotten), send me a PM and you'll get added.